deluxDeepak/BackendTest-File/DockerBasic/DOCKER_COMMANDS.md

 ```
 **Why:** Run command inside running container

 **Interactive shell:**
+To get intract with the user like taking input from the user
 ```bash
 docker exec -it my-nginx bash
 docker exec -it my-nginx sh     # For Alpine images